 If enlightenment is very rare, then this contradicts the mission of buddha at the gaspump, which is about interviewing ‘ordinary spiritually awakening people’, who clearly need to be in some abundance in the world if there is to be any material for interviews.
 So Rick was keen to establish in the interview whether we really should go by the ‘Gold Standard’ of enlightenment exhibited by Ramana himself, in which case there might be no-one alive today who is enlightened.
 David seems to hold this view, although expanding it a little to include a handful of immediate disciples and saints associated with Arunachala, including Poonja and Nisargadatta.
 But even with this narrow circle, David is forced I think to accept a definition that allows different degrees of enlightenment or different manifestations of it.
 And once we establish a spectrum of awakening experiences, this might well open the door to extend the concept right down to include ‘everyday enlightenment’ experiences which are rather more common, as Rick would have us do.

-So if it seems like spiritual leaders are using different yardsticks to measure enlightenment in others, how can we begin to measure it in ourselves?
+So if it seems like different gurus are using different yardsticks to measure enlightenment in others, how can we begin to measure it in ourselves?
 Is the answer to “am I enlightened” always either yes or no?
 Or if there are grades of enlightenment how are we to place ourselves on the spectrum?
 Isn’t the introduction of some kind of spiritual scoreboard against the whole idea of equality of all beings?
-Yet this concept is built into ideas of karma, which themselves probably underlie the caste system.
-And it is not like it is easy to improve our score – when raising the question of effort David points out that Ramana – the most fully realised modern guru by many estimations – seems to have realised his enlightenment without making any effort at all (in this life at least).
+Yet this concept is built into ideas of karma, which themselves underlie the caste system.
+And it is not like it is easy to improve our score – when raising the question of effort David points out that Ramana – the most fully realised modern guru by many estimations – seems to have realised his enlightenment without making any real effort at all (in this life).
 And yet the whole point of talking about enlightenment seems to be that we are seeking to get closer to it, to attain it, by our efforts.

 The rational person at this point will likely throw their hands up in the air and despair.
 It seems that enlightenment cannot be defined.
 We cannot decide even if it exists in degrees.
 And any effort to attain it may well be pointless.
 And even those who have attained it may or not be nice people whom we would wish to emulate anyway.